-#3 Debt to buy an asset (not the best)
+#3 Debt to Buy an Asset

 If you’re taking on debt to buy an asset, that’s not a bad financial move.
 This is when you take out a mortgage, car loan, or loan to buy an expensive appliance, like a washer and dryer.
 Most people don’t have the money to pay for these things all in cash so borrowing is needed.
 The reason these loans are better is because you’re actually building your net worth through these payments.
 Every payment makes you a little “richer” because you’re getting that much closer to owning a valuable asset outright.

 A mortgage is a better type of debt than the other examples because houses tend to gain value over time.
 You’re taking on debt to buy a growing investment.